Rush Limbaugh, ‘voice of American conservatism,’ has died | Taiwan News | 2021/02/18

 Rusty, as the younger Limbaugh was known, was chubby and shy, with little interest in school but a passion for broadcasting.
 He would turn down the television during St. Louis Cardinals baseball games, offering play-by-play, and gave running commentary during the evening news.
 By high school, he had snagged a radio job.

-Limbaugh dropped out of Southeast Missouri State University for a string of DJ gigs, from his Missouri hometown, to McKeesport, Pennsylvania, to Pittsburgh and then Kansas City.
-Known as Rusty Sharpe and then Jeff Christie on the air, he mostly spun Top 40 hits and sprinkled in glimpses of his wit and conservatism.
+Limbaugh dropped out of Southeast Missouri State University for a string of DJ gigs in which he was known as Rusty Sharpe and then Jeff Christie on the air, spinning Top 40 hits and sprinkling glimpses of his wit and conservatism.

 “One of the early reasons radio interested me was that I thought it would make me popular,” he once wrote.